 Racket History

-Over his 20+ years on the ATP Tour, Federer has endorsed a number of different rackets but in reality, he has probably only used three different frames over the course of his career with Wilson only updating the paint job on the frame he played with so they could sell a new version of the retail version.
+Over his 20+ years on the ATP Tour, Federer has endorsed a number of different rackets but in reality, he probably only used three different frames over the course of his career with Wilson only updating the paint job on the frame he played with so they could sell a new version of the retail version.

 As you can see from the image below, Wilson has regularly updated the retail version of the Roger Federer Racket, even though it is likely that Roger did not change his specs as often during this time.